 Rupert Phillips joined the London antitrust department as an associate in October 2016.
-Prior to joining Ropes & Gray, Rupert was an associate at a leading New York based law firm in their Brussels office.
+Prior to joining Ropes & Gray, Rupert was an associate at a leading U.S. law firm in their Brussels office.
+Rupert has a broad range of experience advising on all aspects of EU and UK competition law.
+Rupert also has significant experience advising clients on antitrust law matters in Asia, including abuse of dominance investigations and merger control.

 Rupert is admitted to the New York State Bar.
 Rupert has an LL.M. from UC Berkeley School of Law, California, and an LL.B. from the London School of Economics.

-- Acting for Bain Capital on its pending US$18 billion acquisition of Toshiba Memory Corporation from Toshiba Corporation, by way of a Bain Capital-led consortium including Apple, Seagate Technology, Kingston Technology, Hoya, Dell Technologies and SK Hynix.
+- Acted for Bain Capital on its US$18 billion acquisition of Toshiba Memory Corporation from Toshiba Corporation, by way of a Bain Capital-led consortium including Apple, Seagate Technology, Kingston Technology, Hoya, Dell Technologies and SK Hynix.

 - Acted for Bain Capital on its acquisition of NGA UK from NGA Human Resources.